DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: Experiment Evaluation

 \subsection{Ablation Study}

 To dissect the contributions of the core components of our framework, We conduct two key ablation studies focusing on the task classifier and the task-aware denoiser.

-\subsubsection{\textbf{Impact of the Task Classifier}}
+\subsubsection{Impact of the Task Classifier}

-To validate the critical role of the task classifier in enabling our dual-track framework, we evaluate three variant models: \begin{itemize} \item \textbf{Only-Fact Verification:} This model forces all questions down the parallel fact-checking branch. \item \textbf{Only-Reasoning Chain:} This model forces all questions down the chained path-construction branch. \item \textbf{Random Classification:} This model randomly assigns each question to one of the two branches. \end{itemize}
+To validate the critical role of the task classifier in enabling our dual-track framework, we evaluate three variant models: (i) \textbf{Only-Fact Verification} forces all questions down the parallel fact-checking branch; (ii) \textbf{Only-Reasoning Chain} forces questions down the chained path-construction branch; and (iii) \textbf{Random Classification} randomly assigns each question to one of the two branches.

 As illustrated in Table \ref{tab:classification}, the performance of these variants underscores the necessity of intelligent strategy selection.
 The \textbf{Only-Fact Verification} model shows a noticeable performance drop on chain-dominant datasets like HotpotQA and CWQ.
 For instance, its ACC on CWQ is 86.0\%, significantly lower than the full DTKG's 90.0\%, confirming that a fact-checking-only approach is insufficient for tasks requiring sequential inference.
 Conversely, the \textbf{Only-Reasoning Chain} model struggles on datasets with a high proportion of parallel verification questions.
-Its EM on Mintaka drops dramatically to 57.0 from DTKG's 67.2, validating our claim that a path-construction-only strategy is inefficient for handling independent, parallel sub-questions.
+Its EM on Mintaka drops dramatically to 57.0\% from DTKG's 67.6\%, validating our claim that a path-construction-only strategy is inefficient for handling independent, parallel sub-questions.

 Most notably, the \textbf{Random Classification} model exhibits a severe degradation in performance across all datasets, with its ACC on HotpotQA plummeting to 73.0\%.
 This highlights the severe penalty of strategy-task mismatch and proves that an \textit{intelligent} classification mechanism is essential, not merely a mixed-strategy approach.
 These results collectively demonstrate that the dual-track framework's strength comes from the classifier's ability to accurately align the reasoning strategy with the question type, thus validating its indispensable role.